-- skin sores and open wounds (ulcers)
+- skin sores and ulcers

 - blood clots

-- bleeding from veins
+- bleeding from the veins

-- allergic reaction to anesthesia
+- an allergic reaction to anesthesia

-- infection at cut site
+- infection at the incision sites

 - nerve injury

 These risks are rare.
 However, certain people are more like to experience them.
 Varicose vein stripping usually isn’t recommended for: